 At the other end of the political spectrum were right-wing paramilitaries, with roots in vigilante groups set up decades ago by landowners for protection against rebels.
 The main group was the AUC - the United Self-Defence Forces of Colombia, which officially at least has demobilised.

 In a country where the presence of the state has always been weak, the result was a grinding war on multiple fronts, with the civilian population caught in the crossfire and often deliberately targeted for "collaborating".

 Human rights advocates blamed paramilitaries for massacres, "disappearances", and cases of torture and forced displacement.
 Rebel groups are behind assassinations, kidnapping and extortion.

 What is the situation today?

 The rebels, although much weakened, are still active.
-The Farc ended a unilateral two-month ceasefire in January.
+The Farc had called a unilateral two-month ceasefire when talks began in November as a sign of good will.
+But with the government refusing to cease military operations, the rebels restarted their attacks on military and civilian targets in January.
 The government insists that there will only be a ceasefire when a peace agreement is signed.